01 of 06

-Take a look at the ingredient list for this low calorie crumble, and you will see that you may actually be doing your heart a favor by diving into a warm, steamy bowl of this delicious crumble dessert!
-The blueberries and raspberries are loaded with vitamin C, and the blueberries offer phytochemicals which may have a very positive effect on your health.
-Top the crumble with a mixture of whole grain oats, which offer loads of fiber and has been shown to lower both total and LDL cholesterol.
-Add to that a little dose of chopped walnuts rich in phytochemicals and healthy fats and you have yourself a healthy dessert!
-Sure, a bit of sugar is added for a little extra sweetness, but watch your portion size and enjoy without too much guilt.Continue to 2 of 6 below.
+Diving into a warm, steamy bowl of this delicious low-calorie crumble will actually be doing your body a favor!
+The blueberries and raspberries are loaded with vitamin C and the blueberries offer phytochemicals, which may have a very positive effect on your health.
+The whole grain oats offer loads of fiber and have been shown to lower both total and LDL cholesterol.
+Add to that a little dose of chopped walnuts rich in phytochemicals and healthy fats and you have yourself a healthy dessert.
+Sure, a bit of sugar is added for a little extra sweetness, but just watch your portion size and enjoy without too much guilt.Continue to 2 of 6 below.

-3/4 cup fresh or frozen blueberries (thawed if the berries were frozen)
+- 3/4 cup fresh or frozen blueberries (thawed if the berries are frozen)

-3/4 cup fresh or frozen raspberries (thawed if the berries were frozen)
+- 3/4 cup fresh or frozen raspberries (thawed if the berries are frozen)

 Prepare the Berry Filling